owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

-The difference between [Active Record][6] and Data Mapper is actually that in the Active Record implementation, Domain Model not only encapsulates business logic, but also takes responsability of database access, while in the Data Mapper implementation, Domain Model is igorant of database and become Plain Old Ruby Object with business logic.
-Data Mapper allows database logic and the object model to evolve indenpendently.
+The difference between [Active Record][6] and Data Mapper is actually that in the Active Record implementation, Domain Model not only encapsulates business logic, but also takes responsibility of database access, while in the Data Mapper implementation, Domain Model is ignorant of database and become Plain Old Ruby Object with business logic.
+Data Mapper allows database logic and the object model to evolve independently.

 Note that the Active Record pattern and the Data Mapper pattern mentioned are not the Ruby libraries these patterns inspire.